The Ultimate Guide for Framemeister

 - device itself

-- power adapter with a japanese plug (Type A), but it has compatible voltages so that it can work on western power outlets with an appropriate adapter.
-Only first models had japanese voltages and needed another power supply.
+- power adapter with a japanese plug (Type A), but it has compatible voltages so that it can work with western power outlets with an appropriate adapter.
+Only first models had japanese voltages and needed another power supply or converters.

 - new: depending on kit either an RGB cable adapter JP-21/RGB21 to Mini-Din, which you will need in case you want to use japanese cables or an adapter for normal european SCART cables